 Use this free puzzle generator to interest children who enjoy puzzles as a reward, reinforcement or just to pass the time.
 There is a Puzzle of the Day or browse for one you like, then choose difficulty level.
 You can also choose "random," but the most unique feature is the option to upload a personal photo and create your own!

-The above link takes you to the most current app version of this free internet browser for children with autism, which compiles websites while offering strong parental controls and interesting selections for children on the spectrum.
+This free internet browser for children with autism compiles websites while offering strong parental controls and interesting selections for children on the spectrum.
 By reducing interface controls, the browser simplifies the Web and reduces frustration.
 Support is encouraged through donations as a premium subscription to keep it free for those who cannot afford to pay.

 Reciprocate basic conversation skills or learn to type using the practices of ABA with a yearly subscription cost.
 There is also an informative resources page to explore.